skunkworks002/flickwiz-ios/README.md

 *After this user can check any movie deatil from list .

-*And check all the inforamtion about movie on next detail view.
+*And show all the inforamtion about movie deatil on next detail view.

 *A user can check more deatil information about (Acotr,MovieType,Director,Writer etc..) .its check from deatil view all these infromation.